Statement of Direction for LedgerSMB

 - Using localization frameworks wherever appropriate.

-- Providing hooks more advanced transformations (including right-to-left writing systems).
+- Providing hooks for more advanced transformations (including right-to-left writing systems).

 - Providing the ability to plug in rules for local regulatory requirements.